Cyclic Higgs bundles and minimal surfaces in pseudo-hyperbolic spaces

-We associate to each cyclic $\SO_0(n,n+1)$-Higg bundle a special type of minimal surface in the pseudo-hyperbolic space $\H^{n,n}$ (if $n$ is even) or $\H^{n+1,n-1}$ (if $n$ is odd) with a notion of Gauss map that recovers the equivariant minimal mapping into the symmetric space.
-By showing that such minimal surfaces are infinitesimally rigid, we get a new proof, for $\SO_0(n,n+1)$, of Labourie's theorem that the Hitchin map restricts to an immersion on the cyclic locus, and extend it to Collier's components.
-This implies Labourie's former conjecture in the case of the exceptional group $G_2'$, for which we also show that the minimal surfaces are $\ac{J}$-holomorphic curves of a particular type in the almost complex $\H^{4,2}$.
+\textsc{Abstract.} We introduce a type of minimal surface in the pseudo-hyperbolic space $\mathbb{H}^{n,n}$ (with $n$ even) or $\mathbb{H}^{n+1,n-1}$ (with $n$ odd) associated to cyclic $\mathrm{SO}_0(n,n+1)$-Higg bundles.
+By establishing the infinitesimal rigidity of these surfaces, we get a new proof, for $\mathrm{SO}_0(n,n+1)$, of Labourie's theorem that the holonomy map restricts to an immersion on the cyclic locus of Hitchin base, and extend it to Collier's components.
+This implies Labourie's former conjecture in the case of the exceptional group $G_2'$, for which we also show that these minimal surfaces are $\boldsymbol{J}$-holomorphic curves of a particular type in the almost complex $\mathbb{H}^{4,2}$. \end{quote}